 Your State Art Collection

 The State Art Collection is Western Australia’s greatest visual art asset.
-Since the first work of art was purchased in 1895, the AGWA Collection has grown into the finest public art collection in Western Australia.
-One of the Collection's key strengths is its pre-eminent holdings of Western Australian Indigenous and non-indigenous art.
+Since the first work of art was purchased in 1895, the AGWA Collection has grown into the finest public art collection in Western Australia of more than 18,000 works.
+One of the Collection's key strengths is its holdings of works by Aboriginal and Torres Strait Islander artists and its representation of Western Australian art and artists.
 Twentieth-century Australian and British paintings and sculpture are also a particular strength.
 Each year, the Collection grows by 150-400 works, largely through the generous support of AGWA’s Foundation Members and private donations.

-We are currently revitalising gallery spaces over the coming months.
-These changes, together with the rooftop redevelopment means some galleries will be closed while works take place.
+Across early-mid 2021, we are revitalising gallery spaces.
+These changes, together with the rooftop redevelopment means that some galleries will be closed while works take place.
 We apologise for any inconvenience caused and thank you for your understanding during this time.
 Please continue to visit our website, follow us on social media or contact our reception for updates.

 Currently on display are Aboriginal and Torres Strait Islander artworks from the Collection in the exhibition Balancing Act.